rob-myers/rob-myers.github.io/docs/plan.md

       - `<NPCs>` has stageKey `nav-demo-1`, registering Andros
     - script needs access to NavMesh
       - access pathfinding from `use-query` cache
-  - TTY script restrict navpath from Andros to lit area
+  -  🤔 TTY script restrict navpath from Andros to lit area
-  - Can move Andros along navpath
   - Andros is __situated__
   - `NavDemo1` has other NPCs